jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01.md

 Thus the same philosopher says elsewhere that if the soul which counts is taken away, all number is taken away, but not the individual units.

 Hence number is found in many things themselves materially, but is nothing apart from them, unless a mind is present to count.
 For only then is number apart from things themselves, and abstracted from things, something different from them, that is to say it is the concep- tion in the mind of the plurality of indivisible things.

-In the same way also the actual order of sounds and of other sensible things with which we are here dealing is nothing other than several sounds, unless mind is present, comparing with each other sounds which are differ­ ent in pitch; and in general every relation is nothing without mind apart from the things which it relates, because they do not have the relation which they are said to have unless the presence of some mind is assumed, to relate one to another.
+In the same way also the actual order of sounds and of other sensible things with which we are here dealing is nothing other than several sounds, unless mind is present, comparing with each other sounds which are different in pitch; and in general every relation is nothing without mind apart from the things which it relates, because they do not have the relation which they are said to have unless the presence of some mind is assumed, to relate one to another.

 Therefore, what is true in general of order and of relation is to be presumed by far the most strongly of harmony, which is based on proportion, and on the counting of parts which are equal in quantity.